Do you have lousy credit, and feel like it is impossible to rebuild your credit history and score?

 The bottom line

 While there are plenty of ways to build credit, Self Lender offers an interesting proposition.
-This easy-t0-use service lets you take out a loan and pay yourself back without any egregious fees or crazy hoops to jump through.
+This easy-to-use service lets you take out a credit-builder loan and pay yourself back without any egregious fees or crazy hoops to jump through.

 If you have trouble getting approved for a loan otherwise, Self Lender is a smart option.
 As long as you make your payments on time, you’ll get some much-needed positive reporting on your credit report.
 And, you’ll eventually get all the money you paid in plus a nominal amount of interest.

 There’s plenty to be gained with Self Lender, and very little to lose.
 If you sign up and give it a try, let us know how it goes.

 Emma Johnson is an award-winning business journalist, noted blogger, and bestselling author.
 A former Associated Press Financial Wire reporter and MSN Money columnist, Emma has written for the New York Times, Wall Street Journal, Forbes, Glamour, Oprah.com, U.S. News, Parenting, USA Today and others.
 Her #1 bestseller, The Kickass Single Mom (Penguin), was named to the New York Post's ‘Must Read” list.

 Emma regularly comments on issues of modern families, gender equality, divorce, sex and motherhood for outlets like CNN, Headline News, New York Times, Wall Street Journal, Fox & Friends, CNBC, NPR, TIME, MONEY, O, The Oprah Magazine and The Doctors.
 She was named Parents magazine’s “Best of the Web,” “Top 15 Personal Finance Podcasts” by U.S. News, and a “Most Eligible New Yorker” by New York Observer.